 Other safety issues

-In addition to problems with mask sealing, beards can also make it difficult for pilots to properly fit their oxygen masks.
 The straps and buckles of the masks may not fit securely around the head and face due to the presence of facial hair.

 This can lead to discomfort and potentially compromise the effectiveness of the oxygen mask.

-Furthermore, beards can interfere with the proper operation of other safety equipment, such as smoke hoods or masks used during fire emergencies.
 These devices rely on a tight seal to prevent the entry of smoke and toxic fumes, and beards can hinder their proper functioning.

 Ultimately, the decision to allow or prohibit beards for airline pilots is based on safety considerations.
 While some airlines may have specific guidelines regarding facial hair, it is important for pilots to prioritize safety and follow the regulations set forth by their respective aviation authorities.